wjgsp-com/cfd-tools/vtk-calculate-projected-area/README.md

 # vtk-calculate-projected-area

-VTK based python script for calculating the projected area of a STL file.
+VTK-based python script for calculating the projected area of a STL file.

-Its is based on the frontal area calculator code by Paul McIntosh [CalculateFrontalArea.cxx](https://github.com/internetscooter/Vespa-Labs/blob/master/VespaCFD/CalculateFrontalArea/CalculateFrontalArea.cxx)
+It is inspired on the frontal area calculator code by Paul McIntosh [CalculateFrontalArea.cxx](https://github.com/internetscooter/Vespa-Labs/blob/master/VespaCFD/CalculateFrontalArea/CalculateFrontalArea.cxx)

 ## How to use

-Import the `projectArea` module and call the function `project` Stand-alone call to come.
+Import the `projectArea` module and call the function `project`.
+Stand-alone call to come.